-In line with our global vision for a waste- free future, Nestlé Pakistan partnered with the respective District Councils, Gilgit Baltistan Waste Management Company (GBWMC) and Karakoram Area Development Organization (KADO) to launch the “Clean Gilgit and Hunza Project”.
+In line with our global vision for a waste- free future, Nestlé Pakistan partnered with the respective District Councils and Gilgit-Baltistan Waste Management Company (GBWMC) to launch the “Clean Gilgit-Baltistan Project (CGBP)”.
 The initiative is being supported by our leading brands; NESTLÉ FRUITA VITALS and NESTLÉ PURE LIFE.

-“Clean Gilgit and Hunza Project” focuses on waste segregation and recycling systems for Gilgit and Hunza.
-We have installed two baling machines, one in Hunza and the other in Gilgit, that will encourage waste management of around 200,000 KGs of plastic and paper packaging waste in 2021, eventually leading up to 1000 tons by 2025 to make the region waste-free and promote sustainable tourism in the region.
-Under this project, we will be installing 24 benches and waste bins at popular tourist locations in Gilgit and Hunza.
-These benches and waste bins are made from the recycled plastic waste collected in Gilgit and Hunza.
+“Clean Gilgit-Baltistan Project (CGBP)” focuses on waste segregation and recycling systems for Gilgit Baltistan.
+We have installed three baling machines, in Gilgit, Hunza and Skardu.
+These efforts have enabled waste management of over 2700 tons of packaging waste till date to make the area waste-free and promote sustainable tourism in the region.
+Under this project, we have also installed 48 benches and waste bins made from 100% recycled plastic waste at popular tourist hotspots across Gilgit-Baltistan.

-We have also donated 15,000 reusable bags to the both the District Councils for further distribution among the communities during 2021.
-KADO has extended support for different community awareness initiatives for communities and different stakeholders in the area.
+We have also donated 10,000 reusable bags to the both the District Councils for further distribution among the communities during 2021.
 The project, which is first of its kind at such a high altitude tourist locations, shall make a positive environmental impact at both local and national level.

 “We are accelerating our actions to reduce the environmental impact of various kinds of packaging waste.
 Our vision is that none of our packaging, including plastics, ends up in landfill nor in oceans, lakes and rivers.”